Glivenko-Cantelli classes and NIP formulas: Types and measures

-\begin{Remark} Note that all statements of Fact~\ref{Dirac} can be proved for global types/measures instead of $\phi$-types/$\phi$-measures.
-Because the purpose of this article is to study local properties, we refrain from stating them precisely. \end{Remark}
+\begin{Remark} (i) Note that a global version of Fact~\ref{Dirac} is true for global types/measures instead of $\phi$-types/$\phi$-measures.
+The proof is just an adaptation of the argument of Fact~\ref{Dirac}.
+Although the primary purpose of this article is to study local properties, we will use the global version in Theorem~\ref{global angelic} below.

+(ii) History.
+The correspondence between coheirs of $\phi$-types and suitable functions in (i) above was observed by Pillay \cite{Pillay}.
+The connection with Grothendieck's result was first asserted in \cite{Ben-Groth}.
+It seems that (in model theory) the relationship between Keisler $\phi$-measures and the convex hull of continuous functions was first observed by Gannon \cite{Gannon}.
+The correspondence between Keisler measures and regular Borel probability measures on the type spaces is mentioned in \cite[Section~7.1]{Simon}. \end{Remark}

 Let $A$ be a (small) set of the monster model $\cal U$.
 A set $F$ is called a {\em closed set over $A$} if it is the set of realizations in $\cal U$ of a partial type over $A$.
-The complements of closed sets over $A$ are called the {\em opens sets over $A$.} The Borel set over $A$ is the $\sigma$-algebra generated by the open sets over $A$.
-Alternatively, these are corespondes to the Borel sets of the relevant Stone space of complete types over $A$.
+The complements of closed sets over $A$ are called the {\em open sets over $A$.} The Borel sets over $A$ are the sets in the $\sigma$-algebra generated by the open sets over $A$.
+Alternatively, these correspond to the Borel sets of the relevant Stone space of complete types over $A$.